fyllekanin/gnsagent/README.md

 ## Usage

-To run **gnsagrent** in a Docker container, follow these steps:
+To run **gnsagent** in a Docker container, follow these steps:

 1. **Build the Docker image**:
     ```bash
-    docker build -t gnsagrent-image .
+    docker build -t gnsagent-image .
     ```

 2. **Run the Docker container**, mounting your `config.json` file:
     ```bash
-    docker run -d --name gnsagrent-container -v /path/to/your/config.json:/app/config.json gnsagrent-image
+    docker run -d --name gnsagent-container -v /path/to/your/config.json:/app/config.json gnsagent-image
     ```

 Replace `/path/to/your/config.json` with the actual path to your configuration file.